tfgrid-studio/tfgrid-wordpress/README.md

 3. Generate a new token

 #### Namecheap
+⚠️ **Note**: Namecheap requires IP whitelisting before API calls work.

 1. Log in to [Namecheap](https://www.namecheap.com)
 2. Go to Profile → Tools → API Access
-3. Enable API and whitelist your IP
+3. Enable API access
+4. **Whitelist your current IP** (required before API works)
-4. Copy API Key
+5. Copy API Key

+Your IP must be whitelisted before running `tfgrid-compose up -i`.
+The interactive mode will show your current IP and ask you to confirm it's whitelisted.

 #### Cloudflare
 1. Log in to [Cloudflare](https://dash.cloudflare.com)